gui1117/ruga/GDD.md

 ##TODO

-* physic type have group and mask
 * better circle rectangle collision: use math
 * start/end
-* level from bitmap or sth else but not lua

 * window creation catch error and try whitout vsync and then without multisampling